Younhong/Hybrid_Web/README.md

 # Contents
 * Wix.com, WordPress Page
-* Chatting Page, Chatting Page with the translation function
+* Chatting Page(with/without translation function)
 * Server time with the number of visitor
 * Todo List Management
 * Book Management - not connected with library